 The Baltic Sea has historically been subjected to massive amounts of excess nutrients, especially nitrogen and phosphorus.
 They originate from farming, industry and habitation in the sea’s large catchment area.
-Nutrients come for example from fertilized fields and waste water.
+Fertilized fields and waste water are some of the main sources of nutrients.
 Nitrogen also comes as deposition from the atmosphere.

 Cyanobacteria, also known as blue-and-green algae, are able to utilize nitrogen directly from the atmosphere.
 Their growth is limited by the availability of phosphorus.
 As the phosphorus-rich deep water mixes with surface water, it makes phosphorus available to cyanobacteria.
 On calm summer days cyanobacteria bask in the sun, because wind does not mix them deeper into the water.
 Simultaneous access to sunlight and phosphorus causes massive cyanobacterial blooms during the summer months.

 Eutrophication causes changes in fish stock.
 Large predators aren’t able to see their prey in the murky water, and the number of benthivorous and planktivorous fish grows.
-As zooplankton gets eaten by fish, it no longer controls the amount of phytoplankton and cyanobacteria.
-This increases algal and cyanobacterial blooms further.
-These fish also stir bottom sediments in their search for food, which can further release harmful substances from the bottom.
+As zooplankton is eaten by fish, it no longer controls the amount of phytoplankton and cyanobacteria.
+This further increases algal and cyanobacterial blooms.
+These fish also stir bottom sediments in their search for food, which may further release harmful substances from the bottom.